machinable-org/machinable/docs/guide/README.md

 ```bash
 $ machinable execute ridge_regression
 ```
-While this seems not much different from running the script directly, the execution abstraction allows  in without changing any of the component code.
-In particular, machinable allows for:
+While this seems not much different from running the script directly, the execution abstraction allows to easily and enhance your experimentation in without changing any of the component code.
+For example, machinable provides:

-- Modification of the default parameters, including repeats and splitting (as used for cross-validation) and advanced hyperparameter tuning
-- Test
+- A way to efficiently modify hyperparameters, covering anything from minor changes to advanced hyperparameter tuning algorithms
+- Managed storage to capture any artifacts, logs, checkpoints, code backups etc.
+- Execution on arbitrary targets, e.g. remote execution via `Ray`, `Slurm` or `SSH` or custom implementation
+- Live-tracking and experiment databases
+- Managed randomness and reproducibility

 ## Next steps